TEAMMATES/teammates/docs/development.md

 ## Logging in to a TEAMMATES instance

-This instruction set applies for both dev server and production server, with slight differences explained where applicable.
+This instruction set applies for both the dev server and production server, with slight differences explained where applicable.

 - The local dev server is assumed to be accessible at `http://localhost:8080`.
   - This instruction also works when the local front-end dev server and back-end dev server are separate.
 In that case, the dev server address will be the front-end's, e.g. `http://localhost:4200`.
 However, a back-end server needs to be running in order for the authentication logic to work.